Louisville Cardinals women's soccer: 2010s

 The 2010s began well, with the Cardinals winning double digit games in the first four years of the decade.
 They also qualified for the Big East Tournament in 2010 and 2012, including another runner up finish in 2011.
 In 2013, the Cardinals moved to the American Athletic Conference.
 Their only season there would prove a successful one.
 The team finished 12–5–2 and qualified for both the AAC Tournament and the NCAA Tournament.
 However, the team would lose in the first round of both.
 Their membership in the AAC would last only one year, and the team moved to the Atlantic Coast Conference in 2014.
 Life in the ACC would prove difficult at first with the Cardinals finishing with no more than 9 wins in a season between 2014 and 2017.
 The team did not qualify for the ACC Women's Soccer Tournament nor the NCAA Tournament in any of those years.
 Their best conference finish during this period was eighth in 2014.
 2018 proved to be a turnaround year, with the Cardinals finishing 12–7–0 and qualifying for both the ACC and NCAA tournaments.
 The season ended with first round losses in both those tournaments.
 The Cardinals closed the decade with another successful season, finishing 13–5–2 with their best ever ACC finish of fourth place.
 They made the second round of the NCAA Tournament for the second time in program history.

 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played only four non-conference games and played a shortened eight game ACC schedule.
 The team finished in sixth place, but lost in the first round of the ACC Tournament.
 The team returned to a more normal schedule in 2021 and posted a 7–7–2 overall record along with a 3–6–1 ACC record to finish in 11th place, their lowest conference finish since joining the ACC.
 2022 did not bring much improvement as the team finished 6–8–2 overall and 3–7–0 in ACC play to finish in tenth place.
+In 2023, the Cardinals finished 4–9–5 overall and 3–5–2 in the ACC.
+The four wins was the program's lowest overall total since 2001.
+This marked the third straight year with three ACC wins.
+2024 was another middling season where the team finished 7–6–5 overall and 2–5–3 in the ACC.
+They again did not qualify for the ACC Tournament or the NCAA tournament, extending their streak of missing the latter to five straight years.